tidyverse/reprex/README.md

 Get resulting runnable code + output as

-  - Markdown, suitable for GitHub or Stack Overflow, or as
+  - Markdown, suitable for GitHub or Stack Overflow or Slack, or as
-  - R code, augmented with commented output.
+  - R code, augmented with commented output, or as
+  - Plain HTML or (experimental) Rich Text

-Result is returned invisibly, placed on the clipboard, and written to a file.
+The result is returned invisibly, placed on the clipboard, and written to a file.
 Preview an HTML version in RStudio viewer or default browser.

 ## Installation